My name is Lula.

 Two years ago, I met the man of my dreams at a local café across the campus of my university.
 I remember noticing him through the quiet breeze in the small scoped café.
 It was early morning, and I think we were the only two souls sitting across from each other.

-He took gentle stares at me, as he nervously flipped the pages to the book he was reading.
+He took gentle stares at me, as he nervously flipped the pages of the book he was reading.
 Minutes later, he walked in my direction and stood tall above my table with a shy smile.
-He blurred his name shyly into my direction;
+He blurred his name shyly into my direction:

 “Hi, I’m Nasiib.”

-While in school, I fancied books and sugarless coffee while my friends sought love in the dark hours of the night.
+In school I fancied books and sugarless coffee, while my friends sought love in the dark hours of the night.
 Dorm rooms were filled with weeping souls, begging to be consumed by love.
 To me, love was a great pitch to sell books and movie tickets.

 Before Nasiib, I hated love.

 See, my father left my mother while she was pregnant with me.
-He married a younger woman, who he met while on a trip to Somalia.
-My mother found out he paid the wedding with their life savings, after her card declined at the supermarket, while she was shopping for milk and bread.
+He married a younger woman, whom he met while on a trip to Somalia.
+My mother found out that he made the wedding expenditures with their life savings.
+She came to know this when her card declined at the supermarket while she was shopping for milk and bread.

-The next day she cued up for food-stamps.
-Then moved in a building filled with gangsters and drug dealers.
+The next day she cued up for food-stamps, then moved to live in a building filled with gangsters and drug dealers.
 I grew up playing with kids who smelled of piss and weed.

 For a long time, I blamed love.

 I hated my father.
-Some days, I hated my mother for loving him.
+Some days, I also hated my mother for loving him.

 He refused to divorce her.
-He claimed there wasn’t any legitimate reasons for a divorce, since Muslim men are permitted to marry four.
-So, he comes back twice a year to drain the little money she saves up.
+He claimed there wasn’t any legitimate reason for a divorce, since Muslim men are permitted to marry four.
+So, he comes back twice a year to drain the little money she saves.